 Sign up for Foreign Travel Advice About Japan

 Wherever you live, your government will provide advice for foreign travel.
+This is key for your Japan travel planning and could be very pertinent to your safety and security while travelling.
 In the UK this is the Foreign and Commonwealth Office, the FCO.
 When you sign up for notifications, and the government policy about a certain country or area changes, then you’ll get notified automatically by email.
 Check out their advice.

 You’ll probably be the first to know if trouble breaks out around you, but the FCO is pretty good at letting you know if there’s anything else to be aware of and somewhere you should NOT be going to.